reliablyhq/documentation/docs/guides/how-it-works/report-templates/index.md

 - **Dependencies** is a string list of dependent services.
 - **ServiceLevels** is an array of Services levels that are part of the service
-- **Name** the name of the service.
+- **Name** is the name of the service.

 ### Service Level

 A Service can have one or more ServiceLevels.
-It is the ServiceLevel that holds the essential SLO content.
+The ServiceLevel holds the essential SLO content.

 ```go
 type ServiceLevel struct {